linq2js/ezmodel/README.md

 ## Advanced Usages

-## Magic of view
+### Magic of view

-The `view` in `ezmodel` is not only used for connecting the model to React components, but it also has the following features:
+The "ezmodel view" is not only used to connect the model with React components; it also has the following features:

-- Automatically memoizes input props to optimize performance by caching the results of function calls and reusing the cache when the same inputs occur again.
+- Automatically memoizes input props.
-- Automatically tracks the props used during rendering and re-renders if those props change (from the parent component), ensuring the component updates in response to relevant data changes.
+- Automatically tracks the props used during rendering and re-renders if those props change (from the parent component).
+- Automatically creates stable callbacks from input callbacks.

 ```tsx
 import { view, model } from "ezmodel/react";